WaveBeans/wavebeans/docs/user/exe/readme.md

 wavebeans-facilitator facilator.conf
 ```

-You'll see the port it is listening on when it is started and some log output:
+You'll see the port it is listening on when it is started:

 ```text
 Listening on port 4000